Andrew Wingard

-Andrew Wingard, nicknamed Dewey (born December 5, 1996) is an American professional football safety for the Jacksonville Jaguars of the National Football League (NFL).
+Andrew Wingard (born December 5, 1996), nicknamed "Dewey", is an American professional football free safety for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the Wyoming Cowboys.
-He was signed as an undrafted free agent by Jacksonville after the 2019 NFL draft.
+He was signed as an undrafted free agent by the Jacksonville Jaguars after the 2019 NFL draft.

 College career

 Wingard played college football at Wyoming.
 Between 2015 and 2018, Wingard totaled 454 tackles, the second most in program history.
 He finished his college career tied for most tackles all-time in the Mountain West Conference.